RobBebb/in-five-pages/docs/extension-dart-data-class-generator-in-five-pages.md

 ### Add equality, hashCode, to String etc. to exisiting class

-Select one of the existing field definitions and bring up the quick fix options (Ctrl + .).
-Select the option required from the quick fix menu and it will be added to the class.
+Select one of the existing field definitions and bring up the quick fix options `Ctrl + .` then select the option required from the quick fix menu and it will be added to the class.

 ### References